 NCPH Founders Award

-In 2015, the NCPH Council of Past Presidents developed the Founders Award to recognize those individuals who were present at the creation of NCPH and who played critical roles in the organization’s success.
-This award will be presented each year over the next few years.
+In 2015, the NCPH Council of Past Presidents developed the Founders Award to recognize those individuals, institutions, and programs who were present at the creation of NCPH and who played critical roles in the organization’s success.
+The award was last presented in 2021.

 The NCPH Founders Award was established in 2015 to recognize those individuals who were present at the creation of NCPH and who played critical roles in the organization’s success.
 The NCPH Council of Past Presidents administers the award and selects the winner.
 Award winners receive complimentary meeting registration and a ticket for the awards breakfast.